 Euthanasia is a deliberate act or omission, undertaken with the intention of ending a person’s life.
-Euthanasia is illegal in all Australian states and territories.
+Euthanasia is illegal in all Australian states and territories except for Victoria where legislation for Voluntary Assisted Dying (VAD) was passed in 2019.
 (Assisted suicide is to deliberately help or encourage someone to end their life.)

 Euthanasia has been an ever present debate in palliative care.
 The last two decades have seen a rise in active pro-euthanasia advocates pushing for legislation across the world.
 However, palliative care is aimed at supporting people at the end of their life, and this never involves an intention to end a patient's life.